- 3 mins

 Routines are the Calm Within the Back-to-School Storm

 While it’s easy to think that a return to normal will be easy enough, it’s important to remember that our kids can’t just pick up where they left off.
 There’s been a tremendous amount of upheaval in all of our lives.
 Unlike previous years, this return may not be filled with excited anticipation and the usual promise that a new year holds.
 Children may be feeling apprehensive, tired, scared, and yearning for the predictability they once knew.
 Educators and parents need to be especially mindful as the new school year begins.

-Ahead we take a look at how this school year will likely be different for everyone, the importance of establishing routines to keep stress and anxiety in check, and we also share how parents can use the Moshi app to get their kids back into the swing of things.
+Ahead we take a look at how this school year will likely be different for everyone and the importance of establishing routines to keep stress and anxiety in check.
+We also share how parents can use the Moshi app to get their kids back into the swing of things.